Fitus/Zaloha.sh/README.md

  * The results (= prepared synchronization actions) are presented to the user for confirmation.
  * If the user confirms, the synchronization actions are executed.
  * A non-interactive regime is available as well.

+Are you interested in knowing more?
+Then see this [interactive JavaScript flowchart](https://fitus.github.io/flowchart.html) and read the relevant sections in the [documentation](DOCUMENTATION.md).

 ## Obtain Zaloha.sh